After losing a loved one, you have to probate their will within the Texas probate timeline.

 Texas offers a streamlined probate process, called a Small Estate Affidavit, for estates with a value of $75,000 or less and that have no will.
 Basically, you fill out a form and file it with the local probate court.

 Then, you have to pay the probate attorney.
-Most probate attorneys charge between $250 and $350 per hour, and although retainers vary from firm to firm, they are usually several thousand dollars.
+Most probate attorneys charge between $400 and $500 per hour, and although retainers vary from firm to firm, they are usually several thousand dollars.
 Lastly, there are administrative costs, such as preparing new deeds in the name of the heirs, which are oftentimes several hundred dollars per deed.

-There’s also the factor of expense, oftentimes you have to pay up to $1300 just to file in probate court.
+There’s also the factor of expense, oftentimes you have to pay up to $1600 just to file in probate court.
 It’s complicated and people get it wrong.
 If you don’t do everything perfectly, you could lose your filing fee.
 You absolutely need a probate attorney to work with you to transfer the assets over.

 For more information on Timeframe To Probate A Will in Texas, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (512) 851-1248 today.

-Do you qualify for probate?
+Do you Qualify for Probate?

 Fill out our quick questionnaire to determine if you need probate, what type of probate you may need, and estimated fees.